SaharAlmahfouzNasser/Frame2Volume-Registration/README.md

 freedom of the rigid registration.
 See figure 1.
 ![FVR](https://user-images.githubusercontent.com/52508554/199548140-94fd122e-9a76-4674-8042-5f0112f841c3.png)

+# Running The Code
+To train the model type: python main.py
+To test the model type: python test.py

 # References:
 Hengtao Guo et al. “End-to-end ultrasound frame to volume registration”.
 In: International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer.
 2021, pp. 56–65.